 Your bad website could be silently killing your business.

-I am always amazed to hear when business owners, or senior management executives say “I am completely happy and satisfied with my website”, despite the fact that is a total mess.
-Sometimes I run some of our analytical tools on them to confirm my suspicions.
-These websites are slow, unusable, and impossible to navigate, while doing nothing to provide the business as their primary marketing tool.
+I am always amazed to hear when business owners, or senior management executives say “I am completely happy and satisfied with my website”, despite the fact that it is old, not mobile-friendly and not generating leads.
+When our analyst scans the site for performance, the reports always confirm my suspicions: the website is slow, unusable, and impossible to navigate, while doing nothing to provide the business as their primary marketing tool.

 One reason for these bad websites is that almost every company I talk to has had a bad experience with a web developer.
 In fact at CommonPlaces the majority of our business comes from customers that are in critical condition because they hired unprofessional cheap freelancers or offshore hacks.
 Trust me when I say that we seen some complete disasters.